I got a Costco membership just for the butter. Hundreds of dollars later, I still haven’t found the butter I was aiming for, which is sort of ironic.

 I’d rather buy local butter, but as I mentioned above, I really haven’t found the perfect source yet.
-I don’t know that I could stomach paying full price for Kalona either, but Tropical Traditions has a referral program from which I earn gift certificates for food for sharing the products.
+I don’t know that I could stomach paying full price for Kalona either.

-UPDATE 2014: If you see Kalona anywhere in your town, grab it like hotcakes, but Tropical Traditions no longer carries the brand.
+UPDATE 2014: If you see Kalona anywhere in your town, especially on sale, grab it like hotcakes!
 Their Nordic Creamery butter is a good alternative – not nearly as gorgeously yellow, but a very nice butter in a funny package.
 My kids had so many questions about the “big roll of butter!”

 May/June Grassfed, Organic: Organic Valley Pastured